-Irico group was established in 1978 in China and manufactures color picture tube (CPT), LCD and LED-backlit LCDs.
-Irico produces PMOLED displays and has also begun construction of a pilot AMOLED line back in March 2009 (investment was $75 million) - which is in operation.
+Irico group was established in 1978 in China and manufactured color picture tube (CPT), LCD and LED-backlit LCDs.
+Irico produced PMOLED displays and has also begun construction of a pilot AMOLED line back in March 2009 (investment was $75 million).

-Irico planned to build two AMOLED production lines in a 9.5 billion yuan ($1.4 billion) investment, but it does not seem as if this plan is still in place.
+Irico planned to build two AMOLED production lines in a 9.5 billion yuan ($1.4 billion) investment.
+It seems as if the company is no longer in business though.

 The latest Irico OLED news:

 Chinese consulting firm CCID released its 2010-2011 survey on China's OLED industry.
 In 2010, Chinese companies shipped 1.35 million OLED displays, up 38.2% over last year.
 OLED makers in China include Visionox, Shanwei Truly, Sichuan CCO and Irico.
 Both Shanghai Tianme and Irico are in the process of building 4.5-Gen AMOLED fabs, planning to start mass production in 2011.
 BOE Display and Sichuan CCO are also engaged with AMOLED R&D.

 The Chinese government continues its support for the OLED industry, including special funds from the Ministry of Industry and Information Technology (MIIT) and tax policies on new display manufacturers imported materials.
 But there are still several problems in China's OLED industry - key equipment still needs to be imported (from Japan, Korea and the EU) and China needs raw materials.
 AMOLED development faces great difficulty due to outdated equipment and inadequate management.